CTSC Human Subject Research Courses 2019-2020

 The UC Davis Clinical Trials Office (CTO) administers the CTSC Education and Training Program.
 CTSA Consortium is working towards achieving a standardized training platform in Good Clinical Practices and the necessary means to disseminate it across all consortium sites.
 UC Davis CTSC aligns the educational offerings to match Competency Domains adopted by the CTSA Consortium and outlined in the COAPCR publication "Moving from Compliance to Competency: A Harmonized Core Competency Framework for the Clinical Research Professional," by S.A.
 Sonstein et al. The UC Davis curriculum delivers practical knowledge for implementation of clinical research regulations specifically at UC Davis and is supplemental to the IRB Training.

-- CRC 3.0 is the yearly Leadership and Professionalism Conference and Award Ceremony.
+- Yearly Leadership and Professionalism Conference and Award Ceremony.

-- The CTSC also works together with SoCRA Northern California to deliver monthly web-based seminars on a variety of global topics in clinical research.
+- SoCRA Northern California Brown bags deliver bi-monthly web-based seminars on a variety of global topics in clinical research.

-Contact Kate Marusina, PhD, MBA, Director, Clinical Trials Office, to be added to the listserv.
+Contact Dannelle Jimenez, Education Program Manager, Clinical Trials Office, to be added to the listserv.

 CRC Mentoring Program